allenai/aspire/README.md

 # Example input.
 ex_abstracts = [
-    {'TITLE': "Multi-Vector Models with Textual Guidance for Fine-Grained Scientific Document Similarity", 'ABSTRACT': ["We present a new scientific document similarity model based on matching fine-grained aspects of " "texts.",
+    {'TITLE': "Multi-Vector Models with Textual Guidance for Fine-Grained Scientific" " Document Similarity",
+     'ABSTRACT': ["We present a new scientific document similarity model based on " "matching fine-grained aspects of texts.",
-                  "To train our model, we exploit a naturally-occurring source of supervision: sentences in the " "full-text of papers that cite multiple papers together (co-citations)."]}, {'TITLE': "CSFCube -- A Test Collection of Computer Science Research Articles for Faceted Query by Example", 'ABSTRACT': ["Query by Example is a well-known information retrieval task in which a document is chosen by the " "user as the search query and the goal is to retrieve relevant documents from a large collection.", "However, a document often covers multiple aspects of a topic.", "To address this scenario we introduce the task of faceted Query by Example in which users can also" " specify a finer grained aspect in addition to the input query document. "]}
+                  "To train our model, we exploit a naturally-occurring source of " "supervision: sentences in the full-text of papers that cite multiple " "papers together (co-citations)."]},
+    {'TITLE': "CSFCube -- A Test Collection of Computer Science Research Articles for " "Faceted Query by Example",
+     'ABSTRACT': ["Query by Example is a well-known information retrieval task in which" " a document is chosen by the user as the search query and the goal is " "to retrieve relevant documents from a large collection.", "However, a document often covers multiple aspects of a topic.", "To address this scenario we introduce the task of faceted Query by " "Example in which users can also specify a finer grained aspect in " "addition to the input query document. "]}
 ]

 bert_batch, abs_lens, sent_token_idxs = prepare_abstracts(batch_abs=ex_abstracts,